Anderson localized states for the quasi-periodic nonlinear wave equation on $\mathbb Z^d$: Introduction and Main Result

-It is well known that the linear random Schr\"odinger equation and the linear quasi-periodic Schr\"odinger equation share common features.
+It is well known that the linear random Schr\"odinger equation and the linear quasi-periodic Schr\"odinger equation share common localization features in the perturbative regime.
 Theorem~\ref{mthm} is a generalization of this to a nonlinear setting.